Revolution (1985 film): Production

 The movie was largely filmed in the old maritime dock area of the English port town of King's Lynn, Norfolk, with extras drawn from community theatre groups across the region.
 The main battle scenes were staged at Burrator Reservoir on Dartmoor in Devon, and on the coastal cliff top near Challaborough Bay, South Devon, where a wooden fort was constructed.
 Military extras were recruited from among ex-servicemen, primarily in the Plymouth area.
 Additional scenes were shot in the British Army's Stanford Training Area at West Tofts near Thetford, Norfolk, with further local extras drawn from the King's Lynn region.
 Melton Constable Hall in Norfolk also featured as a filming location.

 Reception

 Box office

 Revolution cost $28 million to make, and was a box-office bomb, grossing $346,761 in the United States.

 Goldcrest Films invested £15,603,000 in the film and received £5,987,000, losing £9,616,000.
+This poor performance played a key role in the collapse of Goldcrest Films.